 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Audit in healthcare is a process used by health professionals to assess, evaluate and improve care of patients in a systematic way.
 Audit measures current practice against a defined (desired) standard.
 It forms part of clinical governance, which aims to safeguard a high quality of clinical care for patients.

 - Audit asks the question: 'Are we actually doing what we believe is the right thing, and in the right way?' (unlike research, which asks 'What should we be doing?').

 - Audit can be used to evaluate various aspects of patient care:

-- The outcome of care, eg the number of smokers who quit smoking for 1 year.
+- The outcome of care - eg, the number of smokers who quit smoking for one year.

 Requirements for audit by UK doctors

 The General Medical Council (GMC) states that, as part of good medical practice, maintaining and improving performance, doctors are required to: